rizinorg/book/src/crackmes/avatao/01-reverse4/main.md

 ```

 Keep in mind though, that if RIP-relative addressing is used, flags won't appear
-directly in the disassembly, but r2 displays them as comments:
+directly in the disassembly, but rizin displays them as comments:

 ![main bb-0d6b_meta](img/main/bb-0d6b_meta.png)